Sternberg Madonna

-The Sternberg Madonna is one of the most important Bohemian Madonnas in the Beautiful Style and is a Czech national cultural monument.
-It was discovered in 1957 in the filial church in Babice, which was part of the property of the Sternberg family.
-It is one of a group of “Beautiful Madonnas” created by artists from the circle of the Master of the Toruń Madonna.
-It is displayed in the permanent exhibition of medieval sculpture in the Olomouc Archdiocesan Museum.
+The Sternberg Madonna is one of the most important Czech madonnas in a beautiful style and a national cultural monument.
+Madonna was discovered in 1957 in the filial church in Babice, which was part of the property of the Sternberg family.
+It belongs to the group of "beautiful madonnas" from the circle of the Master of the Toruń Madonna.
+It is on display in the permanent exhibition of medieval sculpture in the Archdiocesan Museum Olomouc.

 Description of the statue

 A sculpture in arenaceous marl measuring 84 x 37 x 18 cm, still with the original polychrome on a chalk ground and gilding on a bolus ground.

-The Sternberg Madonna has a number of features in common with the “Silesian Madonnas” from Toruń, Wroclaw, and Bonn, and Kutal is of the opinion that they all came from the same workshop, that of the Master of the Toruń Madonna.
+The Sternberg Madonna has a number of features in common with the "Silesian Madonnas" from Toruń, Wrocław, and Bonn, and Kutal is of the opinion that they all came from the same workshop, that of the Master of the Toruń Madonna.
 He considers the statues of St John from Třeboň and the Madonna of Venice (Kunstmuseum Düsseldorf) to be the initial types on which the Toruń circle based its work.
 [6] A special common feature of this group is the contravention of the principle of counterpoise, with the child being positioned above the free leg.
 These Madonnas are closely related to the sculptures from the Parler masons’ lodge.
 With their monumental impact, stocky build, and legs planted firmly apart, they differ from the second line of Beautiful Madonnas, represented by the Krumlov Madonna.
 The statues derived from the Krumlov model, by contrast, are incorporeally fragile and portrayed in a much more dynamic pose.

 The mass of the Sternberg Madonna is distributed around a central axis between the head and the socle, and presents a static impression.
 The torso is covered by sumptuous drapery, extended in width and divided up by a wealth of generous bowl-shaped, hairpin-shaped, and tube-shaped folds.
 The Madonna has her legs placed wide apart, with the weight resting on the right leg and the right side jutting out.
 She holds the child above the free leg on the left side, from where the hem runs diagonally, gathered in the centre into meandering folds, and ending on the right side in a cascade of vertical overturned folds.
 The system of arranging the folds is consistent throughout the drapery, respecting the rules of movement and forming smooth transitions and connections.
 The only exception to this logic is the area below the right shoulder, which is not differentiated so much as the other parts.
 Transferring the Infant Jesus above the free leg deprives him of support, but this is replaced by a formal support in the form of a set of horizontal folds in the drapery in the area of the waist, which are wrapped around him.
 This renders superfluous a second system of vertical folds in the mantle below the left arm of the Madonna, which we find in the Krumlov type.